efmomoh/Portfolio-setup-and-mobile-first/README.md

 - Add the styling
 - Add label forms
 - Desktop layout
-- Animation effect applied to desktop version
+- Animation effect applied to the desktop version

 <p align="right">(<a href="#readme-top">back to top</a>)</p>